mtoshi/sysdescrparser/README.rst

 However, the sysDescr is free format.
 It does not guarantee that these information always exists.
 Unknown value, assigns the UNKNOWN.
-If you have any need to handle the equipment that this module does not support, then please send the sysDescr value to me.
+If you have any need to handle the equipment that this module does not support, then please send the sysDescr value to this package author.
 Or, please contact using function of the such as github pull request.

 Requirements